Soumyabrata111/Optimization-Techniques/README.md

 Update:
 1) Golden Section Search method for both python and matlab has been updated now.
+2) Bounding Phase method for both python and matlab has been updated now.

 I am currently working as an Assistant Professor in the Department of Mechanical Engineering, Mandsaur University.
 Please let me know if you find any bug.
 I can be reached at soumyabrata111@gmail.com